prometheus-operator/prometheus-operator/Documentation/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>The service name by which we wish to expose the Prometheus pods
+<p>The name of the service name used by the underlying StatefulSet as its governing service.
+If defined,
-governed by the given Prometheus CR.</p>
+it must be created before the Prometheus object.
+If empty, the operator will create and manage a service named <code>prometheus-operated</code>.
+See <a href="https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#stable-network-id">https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#stable-network-id</a> for more details.</p>
 </td>
 </tr>
 <tr>